MD-Kamrul-Islam/omi-portfolio/content/home/academiccertificates.md

   certificate_url = ""
   date_start = "2020-07-29"
   date_end = ""
-  description = "Became runners-up in the competition and the best speaker in the aggregated judges' scores."
+  description = "Learned different pychological and behavioral analysis in order to use this learning for customer behavior analysis."

 [[item]]
   organization = "Coursera"